Digital-Tech-KKHS/game-design-sylvie/documents/Game Design Document.md

 ### Sound effects

 ### Music
+will create my own music
 ### Voice
+n/a
 ## Text
+there will be text

 # Relevant Implications
 Choose 3 relevant implications.
 Discuss how you will ensure these are addressed.